Student Enrichment Fund

-Following the event, the faculty/staff member should email a memorandum to Oksana Boiko to: email@example.com.
-This memo must include the location; the expense (scan and attach a copy of the original itemized receipts); and a list of students with CWID who signed up for the event.
+Following the event, the faculty/staff member should email a memorandum to Beverly Wright to: email@example.com This memo must include the location, the date, the expense (scan and attach a copy of the original itemized receipts), and a list of students with CWID who signed up for the event.
 This list could be in the form of a copy of the students' email responses to your invitation or a copy of the RSVP list you obtained through an online platform, e.g. whoozin.com, eventbrite.com, etc. This memo must be emailed within ten (10) working days of the event.
 Requests that fail to meet this deadline may not be honored.

 Special provision for Law School professors teaching large first-year law classes (up to 70 students):